OpenEvalProject/evals/manuscripts/elife-65309/v1/manuscript.md

 Stimulus tuning in both populations led to the formation of stimulus-specific excitatory assemblies due to synaptic plasticity, where the subsets of excitatory neurons receiving the same input developed strong connections among each other as noted above (Figure 1—figure supplement 2C) and found experimentally (Ko et al., 2011; Miller et al., 2014; Lee et al., 2016).
 The strong, bidirectional connectivity among similarly selective neurons in our model was a direct consequence of the triplet STDP rule (Gjorgjieva et al., 2011; Montangie et al., 2020).
 Additionally, the connections from similarly tuned inhibitory to excitatory neurons also became stronger, as seen in experiments (Lee et al., 2014; Xue et al., 2014; Znamenskiy et al., 2018; Najafi et al., 2020).
 The number of stimulus-specific assemblies varied depending on the stimulation paradigm and corresponded to the number of unique stimuli presented in a given paradigm.
 We did not impose topographic organization of these assemblies (for e.g. tonotopy in the auditory cortex) since it would not influence the generation of adapted and novelty responses, but increase model complexity.
 Such spatial organization could, however, be introduced by allowing the assemblies for neighboring stimuli to overlap.

-Disinhibition in the model was implemented via additional inhibiting input to the inhibitory population rinhibI.
+Disinhibition in the model was implemented via additional inhibiting input to the inhibitory population $r_{inhib}^{I}$.
 This was modeled in a purely phenomenological way, and we are agnostic as to what causes the additional inhibition.

-## Simulation details
+### Simulation details

 The simulations were performed using the Julia programming language.
 Further evaluation and plotting was done in Python.
 Euler integration was implemented using a time step of 0.1 ms. Code implementing our model and generating the stimulation protocols can be found here: https://github.com/comp-neural-circuits/novelty-via-inhibitory-plasticity (Schulz, 2021; copy archived at swh:1:rev:d368b14a2368925b290923c2c11411d7b7a40bd1).